Punch (2002 film): Awards

 At the Vancouver Film Critics Circle Awards 2002, Bennett won for Best Actress in a Canadian Film and McGeachie won for Best Supporting Actress in a Canadian Film.
 McGeachie received a Genie Award nomination for Best Supporting Actress at the 24th Genie Awards.

+Legacy

+Punchs premiere at TIFF led to Sonja Bennett being approached by Fox Television, a development she has credited with launching her subsequent television career.